How to Sell at Auction

 a description and photographs of your property.
 You can make direct contact with

 the specialist required by browsing our departments.

-- You can bring your item to us at either
+- You can bring your item to us in

 for a valuation.
 Although we can provide rough estimates as to value by post or